-Provisions in our certificate of incorporation and bylaws, our shareholder rights agreement and the agreement of limited partnership of Boston Properties Limited Partnership, as well as provisions of the Internal Revenue Code and Delaware corporate law, may:
+Provisions in our certificate of incorporation and bylaws, our shareholder rights agreement and the limited partnership agreement of Boston Properties Limited Partnership, as well as provisions of the Internal Revenue Code and Delaware corporate law, may:

-- delay or prevent a change of control over us or a tender offer, even if they might be beneficial to our stockholders; and - . limit our stockholders' opportunity to receive a potential premium for their shares of common stock over then-prevailing market prices.
+- delay or prevent a change of control over us or a tender offer, even if such action might be beneficial to our stockholders; and - . limit our stockholders' opportunity to receive a potential premium for their shares of common stock over then-prevailing market prices.